Mitsunee/advent-of-code-2023/README.md

 <details>
 <summary><b>Day 10 Part 2</b></summary>
-<p>Could not figure out a way to determine whether a tile is actually [enclosed by the loop](https://ieji.de/@mitsunee/111556848211160172).
+<p>Could not figure out a way to determine whether a tile is actually <a href="https://ieji.de/@mitsunee/111556848211160172">enclosed by the loop</a>.
 I attempted upscaling the grid to make it a simple pathfinding exercise, but could not get that working yet.
 May revisit later</p>
 </details>

 <details>